 - Ergonomic handle for greater control when in use, as well as an LED light that activated when switched on

 - Lock on button reduces fatigue, eliminating the need to constantly hold the trigger when in use

 My Favorite Feature: Brushless Motor

 - The brushless motor allows for the jigsaw to run faster and longer than alternative jigsaws with brushed motors

 If you’re a traditionalist, you may not like what you’re about to hear.
-It’s a fact that brushless motors are better than their brushed counterparts.
+However, it’s a fact that brushless motors are better than their brushed counterparts.
 Why is this?

-Well, for one – longevity of the jigsaw doesn’t purely depend on the internal brushes of the motor, which can wear over time and many years of use.
-Instead, you’ll have a jigsaw that lasts longer, and will also not burn up as quickly as brushed motors – another very useful aspect to consider.
+Well, for one – the longevity of a jigsaw doesn’t purely depend on the internal brushes of the motor, which can wear over time and many years of use.
+So instead, you’ll have a jigsaw that lasts longer and will also not burn up as quickly as brushed motors – another very useful aspect to consider.

-This is what the R8832B provides, an emphasis on efficiency and longevity, and much of this stems from the brushless motor.
+This is what the R8832B provides, emphasizing efficiency and longevity, and much of this stems from the brushless motor.

-It definitely enforces the notion of ‘advanced electronics’, Ridgid have stated, doesn’t it?
+It definitely enforces the notion of ‘advanced electronics,’ Ridgid has stated, doesn’t it?

 The Final Say